marcusva/docproc/doc/valueenricher.rst

 ---------------------

-Target paths to write content to can be defined in the same way as the source paths for comparision.
+Target paths to write content to can be defined in the same way as the source paths for comparison.
 A target path can refer to an existing path, causing it to be overwritten with the new value on evaluating the rule successfully.
 The target path can also be a completely new path, that will be created, if the rule is successful.